netdata/netdata/health/notifications/email/README.md

 You need a working `sendmail` command for email alerts to work.
 Almost all MTAs provide a `sendmail` interface.

-netdata sends all emails as user `netdata`, so make sure your `sendmail` works for local users.
+Netdata sends all emails as user `netdata`, so make sure your `sendmail` works for local users.

 email notifications look like this: